 Taipan Resources has two exploration areas in Kenya

-Taipan Resources acquired the assets of Lion Petroleum through a formal amalgamation and in conjunction with a $11.5 million financing that closed on July 17th, 2012 (the 'Transaction').
-Through this amalgamation, Taipan has acquired acreage for exploration in Block 1 and Block 2B in the north east of Kenya covering a total area of 9.7mm acres.
+Taipan Resources acquired the assets of Lion Petroleum Corp through a formal amalgamation and in conjunction with an $11.5 million financing that closed on July 17th, 2012.
+Through this amalgamation, Taipan acquired exploration acreage in Block 1 and Block 2B in the northeast of Kenya.
+The blocks - post partial relinquishment - now cover a total area of 27,711 square kilometres.

-Block 1 in Kenya covers an area of 7.8 mm acres and in northeast Kenya, bordering Somalia and Ethiopia.
-The presence of an active petroleum system in the area of Block 1 is clearly demonstrated by the Tarbaj oil seep located on the southwest portion of Block 1.
-The northern portion of Block 1 is an extension of the Ogaden basin that in Ethiopia contains approximately 4 trillion cubic feet of natural gas resources.
+Taipan holds a 20% interest in Block 1 and Afren is the Operator.
+The block covers an area of 22,711 square kilometres and lies in northeast Kenya, bordering Somalia and Ethiopia.
+The presence of an active petroleum system in the area is clearly demonstrated by the Tarbaj oil seep located on the southwest portion of Block 1.
+The northern portion of Block 1 is an extension of the Ogaden Basin that in Ethiopia, contains approximately 4 trillion cubic feet of natural gas resources.
 The prospective sections in Block 1 are expected to be oil prone as demonstrated by the Genale oil seep and the El Kuran light oil discovery in Ethiopia.
 Based on current data, the partners estimate gross prospective resources on Block 1 to be 715 million barrels of oil equivalent.
 Lion Petroleum was awarded this block in 2007 and EAX, a wholly-owned subsidiary of Afren, became a farm-in partner in January 2009.
-Afren plc have a 80% interest and currently act as operator of the concession.
-Taipan Resources has the remaining 20% interest.